Collections | laravel-data | Spatie

 There are a few requirements for this to work:

-- The method must be static and public
+- The method must be **static**

-- The method must start with collect
+- The method name must **start with collect**

-- The method cannot be called collect
+- The method name must not be **collect**

-##Creating a data object with collections
+Creating a data object with collections

-You can create a data object with a collection of data objects just like you would create a data object with a nested
+You can create a data object with a collection of data objects just like you would create a data object with a nested data object:

 use App\Data\SongData;